 At runtime you can pan the GIS map the same way as at design time: hold down the left mouse button and move the mouse.

 Some users may confuse panning inside the map and panning of the model window with the right mouse button.
 You can disable panning of the model window, so that users do not accidentally pan it at runtime.
-If a GIS map is the only environment for your model, this may be especially useful.

 To disable panning of the model window at runtime